apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 To define the flow within a single agent, you need to link the sources and sinks via a channel.
 You need to list the sources, sinks and channels for the given agent, and then point the source and sink to a channel.
-A source instance can specify multiple channels, but a sink instance can only specify on channel.
+A source instance can specify multiple channels, but a sink instance can only specify one channel.
 The format is as follows:

 .. code-block:: properties